arclab-hku/Event_based_VO-VIO-SLAM/Results_for_comparison.md

 # Our Own Dataset
-Evaluation results in the [dataset](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#Data-sequence-for-event-based-stereo-visual-inertial-odometry) which are designed for stereo event-based VIO.
+Evaluation results in the [stereo event dataset](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#Data-sequence-for-event-based-stereo-visual-inertial-odometry) which are designed for stereo event-based VIO.
 Although this dataset uses stereo event cameras, it also would be good choice for the evaluation of monocular event-based VIO method.